riflechess/riflechess.github.io/stp/summaries/Reparations_Commission_Meeting_-_Rondo_Community_Library,_461_N_Dale_Street,_Multipurpose_Room.md

 date:
 ---
 #### Meeting Info
-**Meeting Type:** Reparations Commission Meeting **Purpose:** To discuss and address the ongoing work of the Reparations Commission, including budget allocations, committee reports, and upcoming meetings.
+* **Meeting Type:** Reparations Commission Meeting
+* **Purpose:** Discussion and updates on the commission's work plan, including the listening session, reparations report, and potential partnerships with community organizations.
-**Date/Time:** [Not specified]
+* **Date/Time:** [Not specified]
-**Location:** Rondo Community Library, 461 N Dale Street, Multipurpose Room
+* **Location:** Rondo Community Library, 461 N Dale Street, Multipurpose Room

 #### Summary
-The meeting began with a discussion on the city's legislation regarding fines and fees, with concerns raised about its potential impact on black residents.
-The commission reviewed the proposed schedule for 2025, which includes hosting meetings every Wednesday of the month at 6 PM, with some exceptions due to holidays.

-Commissioner Fikki reported on the archival work group's progress, including creating a live mini-work plan and organizing research efforts.
-Commissioner Robinson discussed the justice committee's work in creating a list of potential donors and legal themes for the harm report, as well as revisiting the pool of applicants from the first round of selections.

-The commission also heard reports on the listening sessions work group, which aims to host meetings in neighborhoods with high concentrations of black residents.
-The harm report committee discussed their research efforts, including analyzing city departments' impacts on the community and developing an RFP template for the harm report.

-Other topics discussed included:

-* Budget allocation: The commission will determine how to split the $250,000 budget based on priorities set in the work plan.
-* Commissioner reappointments: Veronica announced that the resolution to reappoint Commissioners Nicolique, Kulia Fringle, and Jamila passed.
-* Genealogy and procurement: The commission is exploring resources for genealogical research and reviewing procurement processes.

-The meeting concluded with a discussion of upcoming meetings and events, including a reparations summit in North Minneapolis and a potential second part to the summit in February.
+The meeting began with a welcome and introduction of new Commissioner Markeia Connors.
+Chair Cruz then discussed the roles and responsibilities of the commission and staff, highlighting the importance of clear communication and coordination.

+The main topics of discussion were:

+* The listening session: The commission will be hosting a community listening session on June 12th to gather input from residents on reparations.
+Commissioner Pickett suggested that all commissioners attend, while others recommended providing advance notice and ensuring that it is clearly labeled as a listening session rather than a meeting.
+* Reparations report: Research in Action and the African American Redress Network have submitted their scope of work and proposals for partnerships with the commission.
+The subcommittee has drafted recommendations to send to the City Council, but there was some confusion about whether these recommendations require full-body approval or can be sent from the subcommittee.
+* RFP (Request for Proposal) process: The procurement department will guide the commission through the RFP process, and updates will be provided as needed.
+* Commission vacancies: Two openings need to be filled due to Commissioner Pickett's resignation and a new commissioner who has moved to Minneapolis.

+The meeting concluded with no other business before adjournment.